Bootloader is a program that allows the firmware to be loaded onto the keyboard.

 - When the update finishes, you will see the message: "Firmware flashed successfully!"

-Your keyboard lights will remain off and the layout will be reverted to its original setting.
+Your keyboard lights will remain off and the layout will be reverted to its factory settings.
+You can now set your own colors in Bazecor.

 If Bazecor doesn't detect your keyboard, press Ctrl+R (Win and Linux)/CMD+R (Mac), or close and reopen Bazecor.